BaiardiLorenzo/DLA/Lab1/README.md

 - `wandb`: Folder with the weights and biases files generated during the training of the models.
 - `images`: Folder with the images of the results of the exercises.
 - `model_states`: Folder with the model states generated during the training of the models.
-- `data`: Folder with the data used in the laboratory.

 ## 1. Introduction